apacheignite/documentation/sql/dml.md

   ]
 }
 [/block]
+## HashCode and Equals

+When building a new (non primitive binary) key on **MERGE** or **INSERT**, newly built object must have a hash code for correct data layout and keys distribution among nodes.
+If there's a class for the key, then result of invoking its `hashCode` method is used for its binary representation.
+It happens when `IgniteBinary#toBinary` is called - implicitly or explicitly.

+Also, when a `BinaryIdentityResolver` is set for a binary type in configuration as shown in [this section of Binary Marshaller doc](doc:binary-marshaller#changing-default-binary-equals-and-hash-code-behav), hash code is ultimately computed by its means regardless of the way binary object was created.

+But DML engine also computes hash code for binary objects created with `BinaryObjectBuilder` **even when there's no `BinaryIdentityResolver` set for a binary type in configuration** - it does so because in this case there's no way for a user to specify hash code to builder manually.
+[block:callout]
+{
+  "type": "info",
+  "body": "When no `BinaryIdentityResolver` is set for a binary type in configuration, and keys (or values) are built from scratch by DML engine (i.e. column values for particular fields of key and/or value are present in DML query), [BinaryArrayIdentityResolver](doc:binary-marshaller#section-binaryarrayidentityresolver) is used **both for hashing and equality comparisons**."
+}
+[/block]
 ##Put new items to cache
 Both **MERGE** and **INSERT** put new key-value pairs to cache, and their syntax is nearly identical as you will see soon.
 The difference between them is semantic.